Carroll O'Connor: Personal life

 In 1962, while he was in Rome filming Cleopatra, O'Connor and his wife Nancy Fields O'Connor adopted a six-day-old boy, naming him Hugh after O'Connor's brother who had died a year earlier.
 At age 17, Hugh worked as a courier on the set of Archie Bunker's Place.
 O'Connor eventually created the role of Officer Lonnie Jamison on In the Heat of the Night for his son.

 O'Connor was a devout Catholic who regularly attended Mass.

 In 1989, O'Connor was admitted to the hospital for heart bypass surgery and quit his 30-year smoking habit.

 On March 28, 1995, O'Connor's son Hugh died by suicide after a long-time struggle with drug addiction.
-Following his son's death, O'Connor appeared in public service announcements for the Partnership for a Drug-Free America and spent the rest of his life working to raise awareness about drug addiction.
-O'Connor also successfully lobbied the state of California to pass legislation allowing family members of an addicted person or anyone injured by a drug dealer's actions, including employers, to sue for reimbursement for medical treatment, rehabilitation costs and other economic and noneconomic damages.
-The law, known as the Drug Dealer Civil Liability Act, went into effect in 1997.
-It is also referred to as the Hugh O'Connor Memorial Law.
-The act is based on the 1992 Model Drug Dealer Liability Act, which has been passed in 17 states and the U.S. Virgin Islands.
-Cases have been brought under the act in states such as California, Illinois, and Utah.

 His son's suicide inspired him to start a crusade against the man who had sold the drugs to Hugh.
 He called Harry Perzigian "a partner in murder" and a "sleazeball", and Perzigian countered with a defamation lawsuit against O'Connor.
 In 1997, a California jury decided in O'Connor's favor.
-In an interview on CNN's Larry King Live soon after the verdict, O'Connor said that he would never be able to put his son's death behind him, saying: "I can't forget it.
-There isn't a day that I don't think of him and want him back and miss him, and I'll feel that way until I'm not here anymore."

 During the late 1990s, O'Connor established a small automotive restoration shop in Newbury Park, California.
 Called Carroll O'Connor Classics, the shop contained many of O'Connor's personal vehicles and the cars once owned by his late son.
-Among the cars O'Connor owned were a Rolls-Royce Silver Shadow sold to him by William Harrah, a Maserati 3500 GT, and a Dodge Challenger equipped with a 440-cubic inch V-8, which he drove during production of All in the Family.